knut0815/Nodelink-vs-Adjacency-Matrices-Study/README.md

 Deployed versions of these study setups can be found at: http://ec2-34-229-95-54.compute-1.amazonaws.com/graphunit/nl-vs-mat-study/

 ## Dataset
 This directory contains the dataset used in the study.
 It contains the version of the `Receipe dataset` used for the study, as well as the `positions` file used to position nodes in the Node-link visualization.

+It also contains the `Airports` dataset used for the second study.

 ## Results
-This directory contains the Qualitative results (`Accuracy and Time`) for each of the evaluated tasks.
-It also contains the Qualitative results (`User Feedback, Window Sizes, etc.`) for each of the 5 Groups of the study.
+This directory contains the Quantitative results (`Accuracy and Time`) for each of the evaluated tasks and the Qualitative results (`User Feedback, Window Sizes, etc.`) for each of the 5 Groups of the studies.

 ## Supplemental Material
 This directory contains `video demos` of how the studies were presented to participants.
 It also contains `spreadsheets` of interactions we considered for this study, as well as a document of datasets we considered for this study.